brycefisher/ephemerajs/README.md

  + `int(min,max)` - creates a callback function which returns an integer between min and max for a given value from a UUID.
  + `float(min,max)` - creates a callback function which returns a float between min and max for a given value from a UUID.
  + `arr(items)` - creates a callback function which selects an item from the array items.
- + `arr(items, weights)` - creates a callback function which selects an item from the array items.
+ + `arr(items, weights)` - **NOT IMPLEMENTED YET** creates a callback function which selects an item from the array items.
    Weights is an array of the same length as items but contains "cumulative frequencies" for the corresponding entry in items.
 Ex:

      e.arr(['Sara', 'Joanna', 'Henrietta'], [0.5, 0.8, 1])